Find Affordable College Courses

 Nashville, TN

-Lipscomb University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
-Located in the city of Nashville, Lipscomb is a private not-for-profit school with a small student population.
+Lipscomb University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the large city of Nashville, Lipscomb is a private not-for-profit college with a small student population.

 Women make up 70% of the visual and performing arts majors at the school.